Homemade Almond Milk is so stupid-easy to make, and it tastes way better than store-bought.

 - 4 cups filtered water

-- 1 teaspoon vanilla extract, optional (skip if you're doing a Whole30 or use 1 teaspoon vanilla powder)
+- 1 tsp vanilla extract, optional (omit for Whole30 or use 1 tsp vanilla powder)

 - Place 1 cup of raw almonds in a bowl or Mason jar and cover with water.
 Soak for 24 hours in the refrigerator.
 I drain the water off and start fresh for making the milk itself.